Julian

 Instagram: @ wilsons_group

-For those wondering about getting from Vancouver to Victoria without a car, you’re in luck.
+For those wondering about getting to Victoria without a car, you’re in luck.

-Buses from Vancouver to Victoria run multiple times a day via BC Ferries and Tsawwassen Terminal.
+Buses from Vancouver to Victoria run multiple times a day.

-These convenient, all-inclusive Vancouver to Victoria bus tickets include coach transport and ferry tickets all in one.
+These convenient, all-inclusive tickets include coach transport and ferry tickets all in one.

 A Floatplane sits in Victoria Harbour

-That’s not even counting the stunning panoramic views of the Vancouver skyline, the North Shore Mountains, Stanley Park and the Lions Gate Bridge.
+Along the way you get stunning panoramic views of the Vancouver skyline, the North Shore Mountains, Stanley Park and the Lions Gate Bridge.

 Each flight includes: